 2.1 In applications where the conductor is outdoors in freezing weather, the customer may want heated conductor bar to keep ice from forming.
-Ice formation on conductors may force the collectors to disengage causing loss of current, damage to the collectors, the contact shoe, or to the running surface of the conductor.
+Ice formation on conductors may force the collectors to disengage causing loss of current, damage to the collectors, or to the contact shoe, or damage to the running surface of the conductor.
 This either stops the crane or vehicle completely or may result in pitting or burn-through of the conductor and/or collector shoes.
 Heater wire systems are a cost-effective means of preventing frost or ice build-up to ensure reliable system operation in cold climates.
+Conductix-Wampfler Safe-Lec 2 is the standard conductor we offer with heater wire.
 The heater wire is factory installed in each section of the conductor.
 During installation, the heater wire ends are plugged together at each joint and a length of heat shrink is put in place to seal the connection.
 If a section of conductor is damaged and needs to be replaced, the damaged section can be removed and a new section installed and wired into the heater wire system.